 Summary – This includes their rare pangolin rehabilitation and release, K9 dog training, APU patrols, wildlife tracking, and reserve maintenance and administration.

-Wildlife Vet Shadow (1-2 days per week / when possible)
+Wildlife Vet Shadow (1-2 days per week / on special request and when possible)

 Focus – Shadow an experienced wildlife vet